skantay/math-skills/README.md

 ## about this project

-1. The purpose of this project is for you to calculate the following:
+1. The program takes in as an argument a file of numbers and calculates...

     - Average
     - Median